gre/gl-react/README.md

 # gl-react

-WebGL bindings for react to implement complex effects over images, in VDOM descriptive paradigm.
+WebGL bindings for react to implement complex graphics and image effects, in VDOM descriptive paradigm.

 ### HelloGL Gist